 Windows 10 being a multi-user operating system allows you to create additional accounts.
 You can create an additional Microsoft account or even a local account.
 To create a local account, you don’t need any email address.
 All you need to do is to execute a click on the Add an account button.

 From the following screen choose what type of account you wish to create.
 As stated above you can create an extra Microsoft account or local account (without any email id) or even add a child’s account.
-The child’s account allows you to take advantages of the Microsoft Family Safety feature by setting restrictions on the websites.
+The child’s account allows you to take advantage of the Microsoft Family Safety feature by setting restrictions on the websites.

 Another interesting thing Windows 10 provides is to Set up an account for assigned access.
 One Windows Store app can be accessed by you with this account.
 After going through the link, click on Choose an account.
 For the assigned access, choose an account you will use for it followed by a click on Choose an app.
 Select which app you wish to give the assigned access.
 You need to restart your system to apply the changes.